 Scanning Electron Microscope (SEM)

 Imagine you are in a dark room with a weak flashlight.
 To explore your surroundings, you might sweep the light across the room, much like someone reading a book: left to right and top to bottom.
 SEM functions similarly, sweeping the electron beam across the sample and recording the electrons that bounce back.
 This technique allows you to see the surface of just about any sample, from industrial metals to geological samples to biological specimens like spores, insects, and cells.
-While SEM cannot see features to the level of detail as a TEM can it is much faster, less restrictive, and can sometimes be performed with limited or no sample preparation.
+While SEM cannot see features to the same level of detail as TEM, it is much faster, less restrictive, and can sometimes be performed with limited or no sample preparation.

 Transmission Electron Microscope (TEM)

 When a movie plays in the theater, light is transmitted through an image on a film.
 As the beam of light passes through, it is modified by the image and the contents of the film are then displayed.
 TEM works in the same way but with electrons, passing through, or transmitting, an ultrathin sample to a detector below.
-TEM allows you to observe details as small as individual atoms, giving unprecedented levels or structural information at the highest possible resolution.
+TEM allows you to observe details as small as individual atoms, giving unprecedented levels of structural information at the highest possible resolution.
 As it goes through objects it can also give you information about internal structures, which SEM cannot provide.
 TEM is, however, limited to samples that can be thin enough to let electrons pass through them.
 This thinning process is technically challenging and requires additional tools to perform.

 SEM (left) and TEM (right) images of bacteria.
 Whereas SEM shows numerous bacteria on a surface (green), the TEM image shows the interior structure of a single bacterium.